Glossary of Hammock Related Terms

 See hammock sock

 Webbing straps that wrap around a tree and have loops on each end that the hammock ropes tie to.
-Tree huggers not only reduce damage to the tree, but they also are less likely to slip.
+Tree huggers not only reduce damage to the tree but also are less likely to slip.

 fabric hung on the bottom of a hammock to keep it dry from mist or splashing.
 It can be used to hold additional insulation.

-An insulating layer that is mounted underneath the hammock on the outside.
+An insulating layer is mounted underneath the hammock on the outside.